 6. VeChain (VET) — RWA and Supply-Chain Tracking for Enterprises

-VeChain’s Proof-of-Authority design targets reliable data capture across supply networks and sustainability programs, supported by a dual-token economic model.
+VeChain’s Proof-of-Authority approach targets reliable data capture for supply-chain workflows and sustainability-related programs, using a dual-token economic model intended to separate roles within the ecosystem.

 Quick metrics: